-This program is a series of four courses available 100% online.
-The courses are self-paced and you have 12 weeks of access to complete each course once you start.
-The full certificate can be earned within a year.
-Students can register for and complete the data storytelling courses individually or purchase and complete all four to earn a Data Storytelling certificate from Purdue.
+Students can register for and complete the data storytelling courses individually or purchase and complete all four to earn a Data Storytelling Certificate from Purdue.
 Data Storytelling 101 is a free course that must be taken before you start any of the other paid courses.

 Data Storytelling Courses Available

-Data Storytelling 101 offers an introduction to the concept of Data Storytelling, why it matters, and how it can transform the results of your research into impactful narratives from which your audience learns new things, remembers important findings, and acts on them.
+Data Storytelling 101 offers an introduction to the concept of Data Storytelling, why it matters, and how it can transform the results of your research into impactful narratives through which your audience learns new things, remembers important findings and then acts on them.
 This course must be taken before you start any of the other paid courses.